Maor Ashkenazi

 Maor Ashkenazi (Hebrew: מאור אשכנזי; born 23 June 2000) is an Israeli rapper, singer, songwriter and producer.
 He co-wrote and produced the single "Noam's Song 2" with Noam Cohen.
 The song is about Cohen's experience as a survivor of the Re'im music festival massacre on 7 October 2023.
 The song entered at number 33 on the Mako chart.
 At its peak, it reached number 26 on the Israeli charts.

 Early life

-Ashkenazi grew up in Rishon LeZion, his parents divorced when he was one year old.
-Ashkenazi, who started writing at age 13.
+Ashkenazi grew up in Rishon LeZion, and his parents divorced when he was one year old.
+Ashkenazi started writing at age 13.

 From 2016 to 2018, Maor Ashkenazi served in the Israel Defense Forces and received an honorable discharge once he completed his mandatory service in the IDF as a combat medic in Battalion 932.
 Towards the end of his military service, Ashkenazi participated in a rap and hip-hop course at the Rimon School of Music's foreign studies department, led by rapper Segol 59.